 54) What is the impact to member eligibility if they do not establish a Miller trust?

-If income exceeds $2,163 monthly for an individual, a Miller trust must be established for individuals to be eligible for Medicaid.
+If income exceeds $2,199 monthly for an individual, amount effective January 1,2015, a Miller trust must be established for individuals to be eligible for Medicaid.
 Members over this income limit that do not establish a Miller trust will lose their Medicaid eligibility.
 New applicants with income above this level must establish the trust before they apply for Medicaid.

 55) If member income changes, is an adjustment needed to the amount of my income that is contributed to the Miller trust?